prog4biol/evop2019/EVOP_Python_2018.md

 ]
 ```

-Get an the full length of one sequence:
+Get the full length of one sequence:

 ```python
 >>> seq = aln[2]